ThomasOtt314/ee-tools/README.md

 #### Earth Engine

 To run the ee-tools you must have an Earth Engine account.
-If you do not have an Earth Engine account, please go the signup page https://signup.earthengine.google.com.
+If you do not have an  account, please go the Earth Engine signup page: https://signup.earthengine.google.com.

 #### Google Drive